CCurl/r4/README.md

 There are multiple goals for r4:

 - Freedom from the need for a multiple gigabyte tool chain and the edit/compile/run/debug loop for developing everyday programs.
-Of course, you need one of these monsters to build and deploy r4, but at least after that, you are free of them.
+Of course, you need one of these monsters to build r4, but at least after that, you are free of them.
 - Many programming environments use tokens and a large SWITCH statement in a loop to execute the user's program.
 In those systems, the machine code (aka - byte-code ... the cases in the SWITCH statement) are often arbitrarily assigned and are not human-readable, so they have no meaning to the programmer when looking at the code that is actually being executed.
 Additionally there is a compiler that is needed in order to work in that environment.
 In these enviromnents, there is a steep learning curve; the programmer needs to learn: (1) the user environment, (2) the hundreds or thousands of user functions (or "words" in Forth), and (3) how they work together.
 I wanted to avoid as much as that as possible, and have only one thing to learn: the machine code.
 - A simple, minimal, and interactive programming environment that is easy to modify and enhance.
 - An environment that could be deployed to many different types of development boards via the Arduino IDE.